-In addition to the Watershed Restoration Program and the care of trees, all of the Cemetery’s structures, the Renwick Chapel, the Gatehouse the maintenance buildings, and the stone wall bordering Rock Creek dating from 1849.
+In addition to the chapel restoration program the Cemetery is constantly reviewing and maintaining the Cemetery’s structures, the walkways, the Gatehouse, maintenance buildings, and the stone wall bordering Rock Creek due to age and wear.

 In 1873, the founder of Oak Hill Cemetery, William Wilson Corcoran wrote “…and still is, my strong desire to make and keep the Cemetery in a condition to excite the admiration of the strangers, and to give the lot holders, in the time to come, a beautiful resting place for their loved ones from home.”

 It is our desire to carry out Mr. Corcoran’s wishes, and we reach out to all who appreciate the beauty of this unique Cemetery.

 Your interest and support for Oak Hill Cemetery would be appreciated.
 If you would like to help us perpetuate this lovely Cemetery, please click here for more information on how you can make a donation to Oak Hill Cemetery Preservation Foundation.
 This tax-deductible fund was set up to pay for the repairs to the Renwick Chapel.
 A separate fund was set up to support the continuing maintenance of the Cemetery: Friends of Oak Hill Beautification Fund.
 Both funds are 501(c)3 compliant and likely to be a tax advantage to the donor.
 Please see your tax advisor for details.

 |The entire slate roof and roof infrastructure were replaced|

 |Continued maintenance in the Cemetery due to age.
 Gravestone on the verge of toppling.|